jwatson-CO-edu/ASPIRE/900_extra/DEV_PLAN.md

 - `[ ]` Market PLOVER: Share what is exciting and true in a concise way

 # Cool Features (DANGER: NON-MVP)
-### Please, please do not attempt these if their pursuit would in any way jeopardize your education and/or career!
+### Please, please do not attempt these!
+It is likely their pursuit would jeopardize your education and/or career!
 ### They are **not** required for the most basic Minimum Viable Program implementation of the PLOVER concept!
 * `{?}` Render Predicates in 3D
 * `{?}` Render Plan in 3D